-No Escape, Trevor Hultner’s site you should definitely read for consistent and frequent Good Games Crit™, recently asked the question: do you have to play games to experience them legitimately?
+No Escape, Kaile Hultner’s site you should definitely read for consistent and frequent Good Games Crit™, recently asked the question: do you have to play games to experience them legitimately?
 This has been on my mind since Trevor’s initial tweet about it and with the release of FFVIIR.
 I have thoughts, feelings, opinions, takes.

 My initial reaction was to ask: what is “play”?
 This is a phenomenological question.

 In Queer Phenomenologies (2006), feminist philosopher Sara Ahmed questions “how it is that we come to find our way in a world that acquires new shapes, depending on which way we turn.”
 Phenomenology privileges the body through centering lived experience, what she names orientation (she is one for words with compounding associations.)
 Phenomenology can offer much to game studies and criticism like it does queer studies (the books realm), but it’s this claim that strikes me most of all: “it matters how we arrive at the places we do.”
 In the past decade, this has become a sort of reframe for Ahmed.
 In 2017s Living a Feminist Life, she writes “where we find feminism matters; from whom we find feminism matters.”
 This is a political statement, one of citations and pedagogy, one that explicitly recenters WOC and trans women.
 It’s a politic I’ll return to.